-Authors: Lucian of Samosata, Lover of Lies 33-39, narrating a discussion between Tychiades and Philokles about an earlier meeting at Eukrates’ house (link to Greek text and full translation).
+Ancient authors: Lucian of Samosata, Lover of Lies 33-39, narrating a discussion between Tychiades and Philokles about an earlier meeting at Eukrates’ house (link).

 [Eukrates’ story about learning from an Egyptian wise man]

 [Tychiades continues to relate to his friend, Philokles, about the stories he heard at the house of Eukrates] . . .
 (33) “But I [Eukrates] will tell you another incident derived from my own experience, not from hearsay.
 Perhaps even you, Tychiades, when you have heard it, may be convinced of the truth of the story.
 When I [Eukrates] was living in Egypt during my youth (my father had sent me travelling for the purpose of completing my education), I decided to sail up to Koptos and go from there to the statue of Memnon in order to hear it make that amazing sound when the sun rises.
 Well, what I heard from it was not a meaningless voice, as is usually the case with common people.
 Memnon himself actually opened his mouth and delivered me an oracle in seven verses.
 If it was not too much of a digression, I would have repeated the very verses to you.
 (34) There happened to be a man from Memphis with us on the voyage up, a man who was one of the sacred scribes of the temple who knew all of the wisdom and learning of the Egyptians.
 It is said that he had lived underground for twenty-three years in their sanctuaries, learning Magian skills (mageuein) from Isis.”